nanh2303/zaic2025-namanh-aeroeyes/README.md

 ## 🏆 Competition and Objective

-This project represents the solution developed for the **Zindi Africa Innovation Challenge (ZAIC) 2025: AeroEyes** competition.
+This project represents the solution developed for the **Zalo AI Challenge (ZAIC) 2025: AeroEyes** competition.
 The core task is a challenging **Few-Shot Object Tracking** problem:
 * Given a small set of **support images** of an unknown object.
 * The system must detect and track that object throughout a long, unseen drone video.